rubrikinc/rbkcli/docs/quick-start.md

 }
 ```

-At this point all rbkcli features should be available, including autocomplete.
+At this point all rbkcli features should be available, including auto-complete.

 ## More information